level-1-dao/level-1-dao/Mission.md

   - Symbols we don't use: Checkmarks, X
   - Words we find are aligned to mission: Learning journey, Guide, Feelings.

-We frequently audit the platform to remove any performance based language that might find it's way in.
+We frequently audit the platform to remove any performance based language that might find its way in.

 - **Witness the power of the learner:**
 Every step a learner takes towards learning something new is a powerful one.
 We build experiences that celebrate how powerful learners are.